Neural Conditional Simulation for Complex Spatial Processes: Simulation Experiments

 \section{Simulation Experiments}

-To demonstrate NCS, we use it to conditionally simulate from two spatial processes: a Gaussian process and a Brown--Resnick process.
+To demonstrate the accuracy of NCS, we use it to conditionally simulate from two spatial processes: a Gaussian process and a Brown--Resnick process.
 The first Gaussian case study verifies that our method is able to generate samples from true (known) predictive distributions; the second Brown--Resnick case study serves to demonstrate the utility of our method in settings where fast and efficient unconditional simulation is possible, but from which the predictive distributions are difficult or intractable to sample.
-For brevity, here we only present the results for the Brown--Resnick case study; see Supplementary Materials~\ref{supp:GPcasestudy} for the Gaussian case study.
+For brevity, here we only present the results for the Brown--Resnick case study; see the Supplementary Material, Section~\ref{supp:GPcasestudy}, for the Gaussian case study.